bullocke/AREA2/docs/example_str.rst

 1. Sampling Design
 ------------------

 1. Because the area of forest loss is small relative the total study area, using non-stratified designs would require a very large sample size to ensure a sufficient number of observations of forest loss in the sample data.
 To use a stratified design, we will first need to define a stratification.
-In this case, we will extract a map of Cambodia from a global map [1]_ of forest, non-forest, forest loss, and forest gain.
+In this case, we will extract a map of Cambodia from a global map [1]_ of (1) forest, (2) non-forest, (3) water, (4) forest loss, (5) forest gain, and (6) forest loss and gain.
 The map will serve a stratification of study area.
 Preferably, use the GeoTIFF format.
 (A tutorial from BEEODA illustrating the creation of a local stratification from the global map is provided `here <https://github.com/beeoda/tutorials/tree/master/Use_of_global_tree_cover_and_change_datasets>`_)

 2. You can download the stratification of Cambodia `here <https://drive.google.com/open?id=1XYzslxY0F7X0Dum58-4_KTEBGqm2EEe3>`_.
 Once downloaded to your local computer, click the *Assets* tab next to the *Scripts* tab and *NEW* > *Image upload* > *SELECT*; click *Advanced* > *Masking mode* > and set *No-data value* to "0".
 Click *OK* to upload the stratification as an image file.
 You can check the progress in the *Tasks* tab (the upload will take several minutes).